 The number “three” dominates the first four trumpets.
-Each “plague” damages a third of three things: the first harms a third of the earth, tree and grass, the second, a third of the sea, sea creatures and ships, and the third plague harms a third of the rivers and the “springs of waters.”
-Finally, the fourth “plague” darkens a third of the sun, moon, and stars.
+Each “plague” damaged a third of three things: the first harmed a third of the earth, trees, and grass; the second, a third of the sea, sea creatures, and ships; and the third, a third of the rivers and “springs of waters.”
+Finally, the fourth “plague” darkened a third of the sun, moon, and stars.

-The first trumpet impacts things but does not kill men, at least, not directly.
-Its results mirror those of the angel who cast (ballō) the “fire onto the earth” after the prayers of the saints ascended from the altar (eis tén gén).
-Now, “fire” is mixed with “blood” and cast (ballō) onto the earth (eis tén gén).
-This is in response to the “prayers of the saints.”
-What was held back by the four angels is unleashed to “blow” upon the “earth,” the “trees,” and the “grass” (Revelation 7:1-3).
+The first trumpet blast impacts things but does not kill men.
+Its effects echo those of the angel who “cast” (ballō) “fire onto the earth” (eis tén gén) after the prayers of the saints had ascended from the altar.
+Now, “fire” is mixed with “blood” and “cast”(ballō) onto the earth (eis tén gén) in response to the “prayers of the saints.”
+And the first trumpet is patterned after the seventh plague of Egypt:

-- (Exodus 9:24-26) – “So there was hail, and fire mingled with the hail, very grievous… And the hail smote every herb of the field, and broke every tree of the field throughout the land of Egypt… Only in the land of Goshen where Israel was no hail fell.”
+- (Exodus 9:24-26) – “So there was hail, and fire mingled with the hail, very grievous… And the hail smote every herb of the field and broke every tree of the field throughout the land of Egypt… Only in the land of Goshen where Israel was no hail fell.”

-Also, the imagery from the Egyptian plagues sets the stage for the later identification of end-time Babylon as “the great city, spiritually called Egypt” (Revelation 11:8).
+The order of the first four trumpets is literary, not chronological.
+Like the first four seal openings, the trumpet “plagues” represent concurrent processes or realities.
+Also, the imagery from the Egyptian plagues sets the stage for the later identification of end-time Babylon as “the great city, spiritually called Egypt” – (Revelation 11:8).